xueqooy/Association/README.md

 // Since Swift 3, custom value types are converted to `SwiftValue` in Objective-C, so wrapping may not be required. static let structAssociation = Association<CustomStruct>(wrap: .direct)

-// Closures must be associated using `direct` wrapping. static let blockAssociation = Association<Block>(wrap: .direct)
+// Closures should be associated using `direct` wrapping. static let blockAssociation = Association<Block>(wrap: .direct)

 extension UIView {